French Chang-Him

-French Kitchener Chang-Him OBE (born 10 May 1938) is a Seychellois Anglican retired bishop who was active in the second half of the 20th century.
+French Kitchener Chang-Him OBE (10 May 1938 – 26 May 2023) was a Seychellois Anglican bishop who was active in the second half of the 20th century.

+Early life and education

-Born in Seychelles and son of Francis Chang-Him and Amelia Zoé, Chang-Him was educated at Lichfield Theological College and Trinity College, Toronto.
+Born in Seychelles and son of Francis Chang King-Hime and Amelia Zoé, Chang-Him was educated at Lichfield Theological College and Trinity College, Toronto.

+Career

 He became a primary school teacher in 1958 and was ordained in 1962.
 After a curacy in Goole he was the rector of Praslin, then Archdeacon of the Seychelles and finally its Vicar general.
 In 1979 he was appointed the Bishop of The Seychelles, resigning in 2004; and in 1984 the Archbishop of the Indian Ocean, resigning in 1995.

-He was married to Susan Talma (died 1996) in 1975.
-The couple has two twin daughters.
-He was made an OBE in 2014.
+In 1975, Chang-Him married Susan Talma (died 1996).
+The couple had twin daughters.
+He was appointed an Honorary Officer of the Order of the British Empire (OBE) in the 2014 Special Honours "for services to human rights, reconciliation and democratic values and to British nationals in Seychelles."

+Death

+Chang-Him died in 26 May 2023, at the age of 85.